 3. A guide can highlight the important things most people don’t get to see.

 There are indeed museum pass tickets and audio guides available if you are trying to avoid booking a tour guide.
 However, all that hassle of obtaining the necessary items is just the beginning; using them wisely and getting the most out of them is another challenge.
 The hassle of booking tickets, making reservations for places if needed (e.g., Dolmabahce Palace in Istanbul), and checking opening/closing times (and some days, some museums in Istanbul are not open) is way easier for a tour guide.
 Most importantly, a tour guide will know when it is less crowded, what places are most important or what to skip, and if there are any insider tips and tricks to avoid crowds.
-In the end, you will get to see more without any hassle and save time and cash for other places.
+Finally, you will get to see more without any hassle and save time and cash for other places.

 5. Turkish guides are all educated and trained to become a guide.

 Studying tour guiding is a serious business in Turkey.
 While there are more accessible courses available today, it is still a university degree that covers history, archaeology, history of art, tourism, foreign languages, services, and many more.
-Once a tour guide successfully achieves this study, an educational tour of entire Turkey is next to complete.
+Once a tour guide successfully achieves this study, an educational tour of Turkey is next to complete.
 On this tour, they are trained and educated by one of the top-expert tour guides with the idea of passing the service quality to the newbies.

 We don’t like the terms “certified,” “official,” or “licensed” for the fact that if your tour guide is not licensed, this person is naturally not an official one but is highly probably a scammer.
-So, make sure you are hiring an official licensed tour guide (carrying the Turkish Ministry of Tourism’s badge and that they have to wear while on duty).
+So, make sure you are hiring an official licensed tour guide (carrying the Turkish Ministry of Tourism’s badge that they have to wear while on duty).

 6. Guides are always flexible, and they are great decision-makers.